-The customer must cease using the Product upon the appearance of an anomaly, notify a servicing BRP Distributor/Dealer within two (2) months of the appearance of the anomaly and provide the BRP Distributor/Dealer with reasonable access to the Product and reasonable opportunity to repair it.
+The customer must cease using the Product upon the appearance of an anomaly.
+The customer must notify a servicing BRP Distributor/ Dealer within two (2) months of the appearance of a defect, and provide it with reasonable access to the Product and reasonable opportunity to repair it.
+The customer must also present to the authorized BRP Distributor/ Dealer, proof of purchase of the Product and must sign the repair/work order prior to starting the repair in order to validate the warranty repair.
+All parts replaced under this limited warranty become the property of BRP.

-The notification period is subject to the applicable national or local legislation in customer's country.
+Note that the notification period is subject to the applicable national or local legislation in customer's country.